jbogad/pipex/README.md

 # 🛠️ Pipex 🔗

-Welcome to my sleek and efficient `pipex` project!
+Welcome to my `pipex` project!
 Crafted as part of the 42 Madrid journey, this program simulates UNIX pipes with finesse.

 ---